damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 The benefits of collaboration start at the point of making an issue.
-By making an issue, you get your ideas out there, and this allows your collaborators have their say early.
+By making an issue, you get your ideas out there, and this allows your collaborators to have their say early in the process.

 Non-programmers think that programmers are constantly tapping away at their keyboards on code.
-In fact software development is more like a discussion, and it’s a more collaborative experience than it is a solitary experience.
+In fact software development is more like a discussion, and it’s a more collaborative experience than it is a solitary one.

 The tools GitLab provides make it easier to manage that discussion, and keep the flow of conversation moving.